varshanookarapu/varshanookarapu/README.md

 - 🔭 I’m currently working on React
 - 🌱 I’m currently learning JavaScript
-- 📫 How to reach me: Reach out to me if it's a Job Opportunity else DON'T
+- 📫 How to reach me: Reach out to me if it's a Job Opportunity
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I like wolves and anime?!!!